-How Much Will it Cost to Fix My Foundation Problem?
+How Much Will it Cost to Fix My Dallas Fort Worth Foundation Problem?

-At Granite Foundation Repair, we base our foundation repair prices on six factors: pier count, pier type, cost of installation and labor, repair method chosen, the extent of the damage, and financial ability of the client.
+At Granite Foundation Repair, we base our foundation repair prices we quote following a free estimate on six factors: pier count, pier type, cost of installation and labor, repair method chosen, the extent of the damage, and financial ability of the client.

-If you check with different contractors, you’ll notice that their pier counts vary widely.
+If you check with different contractors in Fort Worth Texas, you’ll notice that their pier counts vary widely.
 But it’s not because of FHA or VA criteria.
 There are no FHA or VA approved methods for foundation repair.

 What dictates pier count is the extent of the fall.
 The Foundation Performance Association (FPA) has practical and specific guidelines for pier placement.
 These guidelines were established by a committee of engineers based on decades of experience repairing foundations.

 In the short run, to save cost, a company may skimp on the pier count by placing piers further apart than recommended.
-In the long run, this method can lead to a sagging foundation.
+In the long run, this method can lead to a sagging foundation and other serious foundation damage.

 Another way to cut the cost of foundation repair is to not specify interior piers when they are required.
 For example, if a house is down 3 inches on the perimeter, and 2 inches 10 feet from the perimeter, after the lift the house will still be 2 inches down on the inside.
 This is because reinforced concrete is rather flexible.
 Interior piers are sometimes a firm requirement.